 Mote’l Amsterdam:

 A beautiful palette of soft colors and refined prints, like those offered by 2nd Female.
-Pastel colors like lilac and bright yellow combined with primary colors such as orange red and green.
+Pastel colors like lilac and bright yellow combined with primary colors, such as orange, red and green.
 Mixed patterns – polka dots, contrast stripes and intense floral prints.

 Cool patterns, taupe tints, a combination of camel and navy, as seen at Norr.